 Altered dominants and the whole-tone scale

-In the entry for 28 October 2018, after explaining that the blog concerns only the major dominant ninth chord--such as C: V9, G9, or A9, etc.--not what I call the minor dominant ninth, or dominant 7th plus b9, or any of the non-dominant ninth chords, I wrote:
+In the entry for 28 October 2018, after explaining that the blog concerns only the major dominant-ninth chord--such as C: V9, G9, or A9, etc.--not what I call the minor dominant-ninth, or dominant 7th plus b9, or any of the non-dominant ninth chords, I wrote:

-Still another exclusion from this blog is the dominant ninth with altered fifth.
+Still another exclusion from this blog is the dominant-ninth chord with altered fifth.
 These chords also begin to appear with some frequency in the 1890s.
 The version with raised fifth is more common; so, in C major G-B-D-F-A becomes G-B-D#-F-A, which happens to form a whole-tone scale pentachord also: D#-F-G-A-B [see the second example under (d) below].
 Less common is the dominant ninth with lowered fifth, so: G-B-Db-F-A [see the first example under (d) below].
 This one, too, can be spelled in scalar form as a whole-tone pentachord: F-G-A-B-Db.

 I'm going to take that back a bit, because the derivations of these chords are of historical interest for the familiar story of their connecting the dominant seventh and ninth with the whole-tone scale.
 Both appear in music first as alterations of V or of V7.